Sir Edward 'Weary' Dunlop Asia Lecture

 Read Senator Gareth Evans' lecture.

-Prime Minister Paul Keating delivered the inaugural Sir Edward 'Weary' Dunlop Asialink Lecture at the Victorian Arts Centre.
+The Hon Paul Keating delivered the inaugural Sir Edward 'Weary' Dunlop Asialink Lecture at the Victorian Arts Centre.
 The audience numbered over 300 and the lecture was broadcast into Southeast Asia and Southern China by Australia Television International.